SamsungLabs/adversarial-examples-against-asr-revisited-and-disempowered-experiments/README.md

 # adversarial-examples-against-asr-revisited-and-disempowered-experiments
-Repository representing experiments of "Did You Hear That?
+Repository representing the experiments of "Did You Hear That?
 We Heard a Disturbing Noise!
 Adversarial Examples Against Automatic Speech Recognition: Revisited and Disempowered" paper.

 ## Setup
 The code is adjusted for python3.7.